 But what makes this a borderline case — perhaps even an unsolvable one — is that Riu did nothing wrong.
 It can charge whatever rate guests are willing to pay.
 Levy shouldn’t have assumed that the hotel would match his Expedia rate, particularly if it was part of a package.
 Such are the perils of DIY travel.

 The lesson for the rest of us is simple.
 Don’t assume you’ll get a rate until you have a confirmation.
 (And even then you have to be careful, but that’s another story.)
-I don’t know if I can, or should, ask Riu to reconsider Levy’s case.
+I don’t know if my advocacy team and I can, or should, ask Riu to reconsider Levy’s case.